krazt/pls/docs/design_document.md

 1. Unknown
 2. Execute a command in the terminal
+3. Perform a calculation
-3. Get an answer that should be searched on the web
+4. Get an answer that should be searched on the web
-4. Chat
+5. Chat
-5. Generate text
+6. Generate text
-6. Generate an image given a text description
+7. Generate an image given a text description
-7. Modify an image given a text description
+8. Modify an image given a text description

 ### Generating the content